Table of Contents

 Vitiligo is not infectious and occurs before the age of 20 in over 50 % of all cases.
-The worldwide prevalence of this disease is 0.5 %, and in India, this rises in some regions to 10 – 20 %.
+The worldwide prevalence of this disease is 0.5 %, and in India, it rises in some regions by upto 10 – 20 %.

 Forms can be differentiated by their clinical distribution and localization.

 - Localization: There are usually focal areas of depigmentation.